OWLcracker/big-data/README.md

 5. If you previously ran the main code, you need to **restart the kernel**
 6. Run the code cells in the notebook

-**We recommend not running the test code, as the execution can take up a full day and even longer.**
+**We recommend not running the test code, as the execution can take up a full day or even longer.**

 ### Create Test Result Plots